Elektrobit/crinit/doc/adr/adr-signature-storage.md

 As Crinit shall support configuration file signatures, we need to decide how to store them.

+## Assumption

+As described in [Storage scheme for public keys](adr-pubkey-storage.md) the master key to verify is stored in the kernel key ring and further keys (signed/verified by the master key) are stored in the filesystem.

+The master key may be identified by a keyID configurable via the Kernel command line.
+All trusted keys including the master key are used to verify the signatures described here.
+There is no keyID used to identify the key needed to verify a particular signature.

+Reason why this does not consume too many cpu cycles:
+- the hash (SHA256) of the data to be verified is calculated only once
+- all data is in RAM (key in keyring and hash mentioned above)
+- far less than 100 keys are expected to be loaded to the key ring

 ## Considered Alternatives

 ### Option 1 - Within the configuration file